08 April 2009 by Anna Staford

 Hiking is free apart from the price of huts and private walks.

-If you are planning to stay in New Zealand a few months you may like to save money and buy yourself a tent and camp along side one of the many excellent camping spots besides the rivers, lakes and streams throughout the country.
+If you are planning to stay in New Zealand a few months you may like to save money and buy yourself a tent and camp alongside one of the many excellent camping spots beside the rivers, lakes and streams throughout the country.
 And don't forget your travel insurance!